reuters-graphics/prison-heat-records/README.md

 ## Air conditioning records
 The [air-conditioning](https://github.com/reuters-graphics/graphics_2025-prison-hvac-records/tree/main/air-conditioning) folder contains a single standardized spreadsheet with the responses on the presence of air conditioning in housing units.
 Each state folder contains the response from the respective department of corrections.

 Each prison was assigned a unique id (<code>facility_id</code>in the data), which matches the Department of Homeland Security’s (DHS) [Prison Boundaries Database](https://hifld-geoplatform.hub.arcgis.com/datasets/geoplatform::prison-boundaries-1/about).
-The DHS dataset includes the geographic boundaries and attributes of prisons, jails, detention centers, re-entry facilities, jails and juvenile detention centers.
+The DHS dataset includes the geographic boundaries and attributes of prisons, jails, detention centers, re-entry facilities and juvenile detention centers.

 If a <code>facility_id</code> is marked as NA in our spreadsheet, it may be because the facility is new and opened since the time of the last update by the DHS.
 In other instances, a facility may officially be categorized in another way, making it unavailable in the DHS database.